The 1980s were all like ...

-And sure, we have the MCU exploring mature topics and being exposed to kids, but those reinforce things like teamwork and perseverance.
-All we ever learned in the '80s was that literally nothing, not even our dreams, were safe.
+And sure, we have the MCU exploring mature-ish topics and being exposed to kids, but those reinforce things like teamwork and perseverance.
+All we ever learned in the '80s was that literally nothing was safe — not even our dreams.

-All of the movies below are movies that were marketed to kids in the 1980s, and that most modern parents would never show to their kids today, and probably demand their removal from the internet.
+All of the movies below were marketed to kids in the 1980s, but most modern parents would never show these to their kids today — at least not at the ages when we watched them.

 And this isn't some "oh kids used to be tougher but now everyone gets a participation trophy" kind of thing — these movies are legitimately terrifying.

 The Dark Crystal — 1982

 The Dark Crystal has become one of the most beloved cult films of its time.
-But it came out just before CGI was good enough, and cheap enough, to use in more movies, and after Jim Henson's studio was already really good at puppets and whatnot.
+It came out just before CGI was good enough (and cheap enough) to use in more movies, but after Jim Henson's studio was already really good at puppets and whatnot.

 The result is the stuff of nightmares.